themesberg/flowbite/BUILD-TOOLS.md

 ## Building for NPM registry

-** Important! ** Test this with another package name because you can't delete a version! (eg. @themesberg/flowbite-test)

-Make sure that purge is NOT enabled.
+Make sure that purge is NOT enabled in `tailwind.config.js` (this needs to be fixed with env variables).

 Run `npm run build:npm` and then `npm publish` to release a new version.
 Make sure you also change the version.